kks219hyunju/whatever/ADALM-PLUTO.md

 Follow the steps provided in the installation process to install the driver on Windows machine 32-bit / 64-bit.
 Once the driver is installed, plug in the ADALM-PLUTO to your Windows Machine.

+**You may skip this step entirely, however it is recommended that you install drivers if operating MATLAB toolbox causes an issue.**

 ## MATLAB toolbox installation

 The ADALM-PLUTO needs two toolbox to work on MATLAB, ```Digital Signal Processing System Toolbox``` and ```Signal Processing Toolbox```.